NsccTruroIT/OSYS1200/3-Users_and_Groups/index.md

     1. On the **Member Of** tab, click **Add**
     1. Click **Advanced** and **Find Now**
     1. Select **Remote Desktop Users** and click ok twice
+    > This will be important later!
 1. Log in as Jacob.
-For Azure, you can only be logged in remotely to one account at a time so if you see a message similar to the one below, click **Yes**.

 1. Click **OK** and wait for the new profile to be created.
 1. On the Choose privacy settings for your device screen, click **Accept**.
 1. Launch **Task Manager** and click the **Users** tab. **Take a screenshot**.